scottaohara/a11y_tab_widget/README.md

 * `data-atabs-automatic`
   If this attribute is set to the `data-atabs` wrapper of *any* Tab Widget in a document, it will make **all** Tab Widgets automatically reveal the `tabpanel` associated with the currently focused `tab` element.
 The reason this globally affects Tab Widgets is to reduce any possibility of an inconsistent user experience between different Tab Widgets.

-  Note that when navigating automatically activated `tab`s with a virtual cursor, whether that be on desktop or mobile, `tabpanel`s will not automatically reveal until a user purposefully activates the virtual cursor focused `tab`.
+  Note that if navigating via the virtual cursor (on desktop or mobile), `tab`s will not auto-activate.
 * `data-atabs-orientation`
   If this attribute is set to the `data-atabs` wrapper element, and it's value is set to "vertical", then it will add `aria-orientation="vertical"` to the `tablist` and modify the arrow keys from <kbd>left</kbd> and <kbd>right</kbd> to <kbd>up</kbd> and <kbd>down</kbd> to move focus through the `tab`s within the `tablist`.
 * `data-atabs-panel`
   Designates that an element should serve as a `tabpanel`.
-If given the value of "default", the script will set this `tabpanel` and associated `tab` to be active, instead of the first `tab` and `tabpanel`.
+If given the value of "default", the script will set this `tabpanel` and associated `tab` to be active, instead of automatically  first `tab` and `tabpanel`.
 If multiple `data-atabs-panel` attributes have the value of "default", only the first one will be respected.
 * `data-atabs-tab-label`
   Also used on the element that will be a `tabpanel`, this attribute indicates that the generated `tab` should use its value as the `tab`'s label.
 The value of `data-atabs-tab-label` takes precedents over using the content of the `tabpanel`'s heading when generating the `tab`.
 * `data-atabs-heading`